 Current favorite movie: A Street Cat Named Bob

-KT lives in Minneapolis, where the four-legged members of her family have always been special.
-She hopes to inspire others to be curious about our world as well, one true story at a time.
+I hope my writing will inspire others to be curious about our world as well, one true story at a time.